akornelia/salt-fall19-stars/README.md

 Run `npm run test` to lint and run all tests once.

-Run `npm run watch` to continuously lint and run all tests as soon as we change the code.

 ### Start the Server
 The development server is started by running `npm run start`.
-You can also run `npm run restart` if you want to hot reload the server on any file change.
+This will also lint the code and restart the server on any file change.

-Point your browser to <http://localhost:3000> and go!
+Point your browser to `http://localhost:3000` and go!

 ### End to End Tests
 End to end (e2e) test serves a different purpose than unit tests.
 While unit tests focus on details and system design, e2e tests focus on the overall picture.

 Typically there is a lot more ceremony around running e2e tests and the feedback loop is slower by magnitudes.
 They are also more brittle to change.
 But that doesn't mean we shouldn't do e2e tests - we're just not doing so many of them or running them at the same frequency.

 The e2e test suite is using _Selenium_, which is a browser simulation environment.
 Typically, it will load a web page info your browser and programmatically let you verify the content of that page.

 Before you run Selenium the first time, you must run the install script like so `npm run selenium-setup`.

 After that you start the Selenium server `npm run selenium`.

 Next step is to start your web server from another terminal.
 Open a new terminal, navigate to this projects root directory and run `npm run start`.

 Now you are finally ready to run the test suite!
 Open yet another terminal, navigate to this projects root directory and run `npm run e2e-test`.

 ## Exercise